nikita-1310/Live_Code_Editor_JavaScript/README.md

 ![This is an Image](/Images/img5.jpeg)

-To view the project on live server Please click on this link 👉 <a href="https://livecodeeditor-nikita.netlify.app/" > Click Here </a>
+To view the project on live server Please click on this link 👉 <a href="https://livecodeeditor-nikita.netlify.app/" target=”_blank”> Click Here </a>